razi-rais/microservices/reference-material/arm-templates/ReadMe.md

 for this ARM template.

 * Windows Server 2016
-* Docker for Windows (NOTE: For Windows containers only use the other ARM template)
+* Docker for Windows - Docker Engine and Docker Compose (NOTE: This supports both Docker Linux containers and Windows containers.
+If you are looking for Windows containers only then use the ARM template above)
 * Chocolatey
 * Putty
 * Node